|hope college > campus offices > financial aid|

 If enrolling for less than 12 credits per semester, students may be eligible for some types of financial aid depending on the number of credits taken and demonstrated need.
 Students enrolling less than full-time should notify the Office of Financial Aid as soon as possible to have their awards adjusted accordingly.
 The OFA checks enrollment after the drop/add deadline each semester and adjusts aid if necessary.
-Prorated awards generally provide for 1/2 of the award amount for enrollment of 6 to 8 credits and 3/4 of the award amount for enrollment of 9 to 11 credits.
+Prorated awards (excluding Hope Merit Scholarships and other programs specifying full time enrollment) generally provide for 1/2 of the award amount for enrollment of 6 to 8 credits and 3/4 of the award amount for enrollment of 9 to 11 credits.

 Possible types of assistance for students enrolled between 6 and 11 credits (half or three-quarter time enrollment) are prorated Federal Pell Grant, Federal SEOG, Michigan Competitive Scholarship/Tuition Grant, Federal Perkins Loans, and Federal Direct Subsidized and Unsubsidized Loans.
 Part time students also may apply for private educational loans.

-Students taking between 1 and 5 credits are enrolled less than half-time and only may be considered for the Michigan Promise Scholarship, a prorated Federal Pell Grant, the TEACH Grant and some private educational loans.
+Students taking between 1 and 5 credits are enrolled less than half-time and only may be considered for the a prorated Federal Pell Grant, Federal TEACH Grant and some private educational loans.